What happens if I do not receive my order?

 How do I feed my Clematis?

 Clematis grown in soil may be fed by application of a lightly dug-in mulch in spring but the more popular method is an occasional application of a liquid feed (e.g. proprietary tomato or rose feed) during the peak growing spring/early summer months.
 Care should be taken to ensure that the soil is moist before feeding and that the applications are reduced(or diluted) as the growth slows during summer months.
-We have developed a specific soluble clematis feed which is available via our website.
-Click herefor more information.

 Can I keep my clematis indoors?